owainkenwayucl/miscell/README.md

 * Support right -> assignment
 * Support importing and re-writing "data" CSV sheets
 * Robustness (there is currently none as this is a proof of concept)
-* Error message (currently you get a cryptic python error when things go wrong)
+* Error messages (currently you get a cryptic python error when things go wrong)
 * Spreadsheet -> miscell code program